Wilkes-Barre/Scranton International Airport: Facilities

 General aviation uses the fixed-base operator (FBO) Aviation Technologies.

 U.S. Customs and Border Protection

 The Bureau of U.S. Customs and Border Protection has a property located on airport grounds — on the FBO side of the airport, near the hangars.
 This U.S. Customs Service office serves as a facilities and crossings for Harrisburg's port of entry.

 Customs

 The airport has no scheduled international service, but it has a location to process international flights, on the lower level near Gates 1 & 2, where the airport can isolate international passengers from domestic.
 With advance notice, the airport can process scheduled international flights or flights that have diverted to AVP.

 Terminal

 The airport has one passenger terminal with 8 gates.
-Gates 1 and 2 are on the lower level; Gates 3 through 8 are on the second floor.
+Gates 1 and 2 are on the main level; Gates 3 through 8 are on the upper level.